magicalsoup/Highschool/Grade 9/Science/SNC1DZ/TextBook_Questions.md

   * A mechanic builds a boat engine out of a lawnmower
     - The mechanic's lawnmower are still made of the same parts of the boat engine, thus no new substance was created.

-  * A chemist boils slat water until only salt crystals are left.
+  * A chemist boils salt water until only salt crystals are left.
     - The water evaporated but the salt was already present in the water, thus its a pyhsical change.

   * A child makes juice by adding water to juice concentrate